-Cloud printing connects digital devices like smartphones, laptops, and tablets, and workstations with printer stations.
+Cloud printing connects digital devices like smartphones, laptops, tablets, and workstations with printer stations.

-By comparison, traditional printing done through cables is plagued by software driver problems, compatibly issues, and device connectivity problems.
+By comparison, traditional printing done through cables is plagued by software driver problems, compatibility issues, and device connectivity problems.

 BENEFITS OF CLOUD PRINTING:

-Costs: Cloud printing allows companies to meet print-on-demand needs which lowers print costs and eliminates the need for to buy, deploy, and management hardware and software.
+Costs: Cloud printing allows companies to meet print-on-demand needs which lowers print costs and eliminates the need for to buy, deploy, and manage hardware and software.

 Go Green: Cloud printing can also help organizations reduce their carbon footprint.
 Printing over the cloud lowers carbon emissions from transportation and reduces the amount of waste generated.

-Bring Your Own Device: With cloud printing, employees are able to use whatever device to print, without having to worry about compatibility and drivers, reducing the need for help desk support.
+Bring Your Own Device: With cloud printing, employees can use whatever device to print, without having to worry about compatibility and drivers, reducing the need for help desk support.

 Simplicity: Cloud printing offers a convenient and simple solution for everyone – users no longer have to worry about software, drivers, or cables.
 Setting up cloud printing is done easily and quickly.

-IT Servers: The cost to install and maintain cloud printing is a fraction of the cost than investing into your own IT infrastructure.
+IT Servers: The cost to install and maintain cloud printing is a fraction of the cost of investing in your own IT infrastructure.